mdn/content/files/en-us/web/api/navigateevent/index.md

 - {{domxref("NavigateEvent.canIntercept", "canIntercept")}} {{ReadOnlyInline}}
   - : Returns `true` if the navigation can be intercepted, or `false` otherwise (e.g. you can't intercept a cross-origin navigation).
 - {{domxref("NavigateEvent.destination", "destination")}} {{ReadOnlyInline}}
-  - : Returns the URL being navigated to.
+  - : Returns a {{domxref("NavigationDestination")}} object representing the destination being navigated to.
 - {{domxref("NavigateEvent.downloadRequest", "downloadRequest")}} {{ReadOnlyInline}}
   - : Returns the filename of the file requested for download, in the case of a download navigation (e.g. an {{htmlelement("a")}} or {{htmlelement("area")}} element with a `download` attribute), or `null` otherwise.
 - {{domxref("NavigateEvent.formData", "formData")}} {{ReadOnlyInline}}